-CABQ uses a system of ranked plans, starting with the Rank I Albuquerque/Bernalillo County Comprehensive Plan, which sets the vision, goals, and overall policies from a City-wide perspective.
-There are also lower-ranked plans that must comply with the intent, policies, and goals of higher-ranked plans.
+The City of Albuquerque uses a system of ranked plans, starting with the Rank I Albuquerque/ Bernalillo County Comprehensive Plan, which sets the vision, goals, and overall policies from a City-wide perspective.
+There are also lowerranked plans that must comply with the intent, policies, and goals of higher-ranked plans.
 Rank II Plans, such as area and facility plans, are exclusively policy documents that provide more detail and give more direction about large but distinct areas within Albuquerque.
-Rank III Plans, including Sector Development Plans such as this Martineztown/Santa Barbara SDP. take the most detailed look at smaller areas and can include both policy (i.e. guidance) and regulations (i.e. law).
+Rank III Plans, including Sector Development Plans (SDP) such as this Martineztown/Santa Barbara SDP, take the most detailed look at smaller areas and can include both policy (i.e. guidance) and regulations (i.e. law).